 A growing customer base only benefits the business when these customers actually pay their bills on time.
 Conducting a thorough credit check is therefore advisable, not only before agreeing terms and conditions with new customers, but on an ongoing basis to also monitor potential credit risk changes with existing clients.

 To ensure payments are received without delay, it’s vital the business clearly communicates with their customers.
 Additionally, other incentives should be considered if possible, such as discounts for early payment, which will increase the likelihood of maintaining a healthy cash flow.

-A regular audit of the business’ credit management processes and procedures is recommended.
+A regular audit is also recommended.
+What an audit can do is assess and evaluate current business’ credit management processes and procedures to work out where there is room for improvement.
 This can be done in-house or outsourced, either way, in addition to covering invoice and reminder processes, procedures for debt recovery should not be omitted.
 Although debt collection agencies and legal proceedings are often considered to be a last resort, they will sometimes be inevitable.
 Being prepared for any worst-case scenarios can help you to avoid financial failure when all other efforts have been exhausted.

 Prompt Payment Code

 Standards for payment practices and best practice are set by the Prompt Payment Code, which is administered by the Chartered Institute of Credit Management and gives suppliers the opportunity to raise an issue if they feel treated unfairly by a customer.
 Businesses who sign up to the code demonstrate their dedication to a fair supply chain by paying customers on time and, in turn, business owners can look for such credentials before forming new partnerships.

 Making effective credit management a priority within your daily business activity is key to preventing financial difficulties and maintaining a healthy cash-flow.
 By applying best practice in this area, businesses of all sizes can guard against late payment in order to improve their cash position which minimises the risk of insolvency.